csev/dj4e/assn/django-girls/django_start_project/README.md

-# Starting a new Django Project!
+# Starting a New Django Project!

 > Part of this chapter is based on tutorials by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots).